Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/0_SystemGlossaries/Scalability/LoadBalancer.md

 # Load Balancers
-- [Load Balancers](https://github.com/ema2159/Grokking-System-Design-Interview-Quizzes/blob/master/Quizzes/Load%20Balancer.org) are used for the horizontal scalability & high availability/fault-tolerance.
+- [Load Balancers](https://github.com/ema2159/Grokking-System-Design-Interview-Quizzes/blob/master/Quizzes/Load%20Balancer.org) are used for the [horizontal scalability](Readme.md) & [high availability/fault-tolerance](../Reliability/HighAvailability.md).
 - LB helps to spread the traffic across a cluster of servers to improve responsiveness and availability of applications, websites or databases.
-- LB also keeps track of the status of all the resources while distributing requests.
-- If a server is not available to take new requests or is NOT responding or has elevated error rate, LB will stop sending traffic to such a server.
-- In AWS, [Elastic Load Balancer](../../2_AWSComponents/1_NetworkingAndContentDelivery/ElasticLoadBalancer/Readme.md) is used for the load balancing.
+- In AWS, [Elastic Load Balancer](../../../2_AWSComponents/1_NetworkingAndContentDelivery/ElasticLoadBalancer/Readme.md) is used for the load balancing.

 ## Benefits of Load Balancing
 - Users experience faster, uninterrupted service.